GaborFicsor/techcycle/README.md

 I think the most important functionalities have been implemented already but there are a lot that I would like to change, but those are mostly frontend and design related.
 Some parts of my project feel rushed and I would like to spend more time on this project and come back later to create more efficient code or refactor as much as I can.
 In the future, I would like to add different variations to the same products where not only the condition but the hardware specifications can be selected as well each selection manipulating the price.
 I would also like to create a more consistent styling for this webpage.
+The only validation for the quantity of a product in the bag is performed during the checkout process.
+This way I can make sure that customers can not exceed the maximum amount of a product's stock amount, but there needs to be a better way for doing this rather than telling the user in the last minute that what they are trying to buy is not available.

 ## Technologies Used